Resilient Leadership; What is your relationship with failure?

 - Next you need to identify precisely what you fear.

 We are a small organisation, with a big ambition – to spread resilience & wellbeing everywhere.
-We work with organisations of all sizes, enabling workforce resilience.
+Working with organisations of all sizes, enabling workforce resilience.
 We work with global technology companies, as well as SMEs.
 We work in multiple regions, in multiple timezones, with all different kinds of levels of workforce, from senior leadership through to front line workers.
 And we are growing.
 Because of an amazing new resilience dashboard application, the Resilience Dynamic Dashboard®, we are growing like mad.
 But the demand for organisations to understand more of how to do this can outstrip our revenues – and the business can feel bumpy.
 Organisations need to mature in this field, and whilst we are delighted to help, we need to be the right side of the commercials to do that.

 Personally, when I am overstretched, my fear of failure can rise.